Subjects

 Design Technology

 Design technology at Brierley gives all children the opportunity to acquire, reinforce and develop knowledge and practical skills.
 We have a variety of construction materials that will help children to design and make models and prototypes in both ‘free play’ and problem solving situations.
-The programme of work allows these techniques to be applied progressively as the children design, construct, evaluate and modify objects with a real purpose.
-These tasks are linked, where appropriate, to other areas of the curriculum.
+The programme of work allows these techniques to be applied progressively as the children design, make and evaluate their own products as well as to evaluate existing products in order to develop thier ability to find ways to improve their work.

 Physical Education (PE)